matthewpeterbailey/Presentations/README.md

-## Dr Matthew Bailey
+# Matt does talks

-### Clinical Trials Information Systems Manager - Peninsula Clinical Trials Unit, University of Plymouth
+Hey, I'm not much of a public speaker and it's something I've struggled with in the past - and still do.

-Presentations and posters I give will be stored here.
+The presentations and posters that I do-do will be stored here.